VNG-Realisatie/nlx/design/organization-management-config.md

 ## Inways and Outways

 Inways and outways self-register with the configuration management system, but must be acknowledged by an admin user.
-The admin user needs to enter the certificate fingerprint of the approved system.
+The admin user needs to enter the public key of the approved system.
 This is also the case for the insight-api.

 ### Inway / outway deployment stratiegies